ReneeMaxwell/TOCLegendWidget/README.md

 			- Subchild Group
 				- More layers
 				- More layers
-* This widget is not optimized for use on mobile devices and has not been tested for mobile deployment.
+* This widget is not optimized for use on mobile devices and has not been tested for mobile deployment, mainly due to the fact that most mobile mapping apps do not include a legend.

 ## Resources